 Chicago Science Festival

 Come for a day full of exciting science talks and interactive demonstrations aimed at people like you!
-The Fest will feature hourly talks by Chicago-area scientists.
-Between talks, you can visit any of our interactive demonstrations, where you can learn about solar panels, view the first-ever live demonstration of the Oleo Sponge, test-drive electric cars and eat edible bugs!
+The Fest will feature hourly talks by fascinating Chicago-area scientists.
+Between talks you can visit any of our interactive demonstrations where you can learn about solar panels and GMO foods, try edible bugs, experience virtual reality in physics or a marine ecosystem, view the first-ever public demonstration of the Oleo Sponge, or test-drive an electric car!

 Here are some of the exciting speakers and demos we will be featuring:

 10:00am - Sleep and Memory: How Much are You Getting and How's that Working Out for You?

 Sadie Witkowski, M.S.

 PhD Candidate, Northwestern University Psychology Department, Brain, Behavior & Cognition Lab, and host of the PhDrinking podcast.

 How do you feel about your alarm clock?
 Hate it, or never need one?
 A large majority of people do not get enough recommended sleep.
 What difference does that make?
 Apparently, a lot.
 Scientists are learning that the brain doesn’t have a ‘sleep mode’ like our laptops.
 Instead, our minds are hard at work sorting and storing memories from the previous day.
 But how do scientists even study sleeping people, and isn’t it boring?
 Very carefully, and no!
 For something you spend a1/3 of your life doing, it’s worth understanding better.
 Come hear about research looking into how sleep affects memory formation.

 10:00am - Bionic Limbs: What's Really possible and What's Science Fiction?

 Todd Kuiken, M.D., Ph.D.